WeblateOrg/weblate/docs/admin/management.rst

 .. django-admin:: cleanuptrans

 Cleanups orphaned checks and translation suggestions.
+This is normally not needed to execute manually, the cleanups happen automatically in the background.

 .. seealso::